Manuscripts submitted for research and review articles in the respective journal should be divided into the following sections:

 Randomized Drug Clinical Trial Studies:

-Randomized drug clinical trial studies are biomedical or health-related interventional and/or observational research studies conducted in phases in human beings who are randomly allocated to receive or not receive a preventive, therapeutic, or diagnostic intervention that follows a pre-defined protocol.
-The study is intended to determine the safety and efficacy of approaches to disease prevention, diagnosis and treatment.
+Randomized drug clinical trial studies are biomedical or health-related interventional and/or observational research studies conducted in phases in human beings who will be randomly allocated to receive or not receive a preventive, therapeutic, or diagnostic intervention that follows a pre-defined protocol.
+The study is intended to find out whether promising approaches to the disease prevention, diagnosis, and treatment are safe and effective.

 Greek Symbols and Special Characters: